A San Telmo Market & Neighborhood Guide

-Buenos Aires is famous for its many open air weekend markets, but of them all, San Telmo is the most popular.
+Buenos Aires is famous for its many open air weekend markets, but of them all, the San Telmo Market is the most popular.

-It spans 10 blocks every Sunday afternoon, selling knick-knacks, handicrafts and antiques.
+It spans more than 10 blocks every Sunday afternoon, selling knick-knacks, handicrafts and antiques.

 QUICK NOTE: This post contains affiliate links and Sol Salute may receive a commission for purchases made through these links, at no extra cost to you.